ZacharyVillarreal/Google-Play-Store-Download-Analysis/README.md

 <img src="graphs/Distribution_of_Ratings_1k_10k.png" width="700" height="420">
 </p>

 Wow!
-It seems that the distribution of ratings has changed drastically between the 10,000 level and the 1,000 level of installs.
-The distribution is no longer normal and thus can no longer be calculated with Welch's t-test, but what is truly occurring in the plot above.
+It seems that the ratings distribution has changed drastically between the 10,000 level and the 1,000 level of installs.
+The distribution is no longer normal and thus can no longer be calculated with Welch's t-test.
+I know am curious as to what is truly occurring in the plot above.
 Let's explore this further.

-<a href="#Does-the-Number-of-Application-Installs-Affect-Its-Rating">Back to top</a>
+<a href="#Table-of-Contents">Back to top</a>

 ### Further Analysis